 There are many misconceptions about hearing loss out there.
 Chances are, you may believe a few of them without even realizing it.
 For (your) ear’s sake, allow us to help you get a fresh perspective on three common myths about hearing loss you should stop believing.

 Hear life to the fullest with Eargo.
 Our direct-to-consumer start-up manufactures an affordable, virtually invisible, and completely rechargeable hearing aid for adults living with mild to moderate, high-frequency hearing loss.
 Eargo Max is a cure for the common calamities hearing aids can often cause – and your ears are begging to try them out.

-Our $0 down, in-home trial allows Eargo clients 45 days to give these little gems a thorough workout.
+Eargo allows our clients 45 days to give these little gems a thorough workout.
 When your ears are done getting physical, physical with our devices, you can choose to either return them or keep them and we’ll charge you the balance.
 Lace up your sneaks and run over to shop.eargo.com, where you’ll learn more details about the trial.
 Alternatively, you can request free sample for fit and feel, or call our personal hearing guides with questions at 1-800-734-7603.
 We’re all ears to help get yours in their best shape!
 Really, we’re just waiting for you to call.
 We’re pretty excited…it’s going to be the highlight of our day.

 https://www.asha.org/public/hearing/Sensorineural-Hearing-Loss/ http://adc.bmj.com/content/76/2/134